cssnr/vitepress-plugin-contributors/README.md

 </details>

-6. Finally, use the [Contributors.vue](src/Contributors.vue) component in your markdown.
+6. Finally, use the [Contributors.vue](src/Contributors.vue) component in your markdown or component.

 ```markdown
 <Contributors :contributors="$contributors" />